-Otto Warmbier’s Family Disputes Trump’s Defense Of Kim Jong Un
+Otto Warmbier’s Family Disputes Trump’s Defense Of Kim Jong-Un

-President Donald J. Trump and North Korean Supreme Leader Kim Jung-un had what appears to have been an unproductive second summit in Hanoi.
-Despite the two sides parting ways without any type of formal agreement regarding nuclear dismantlement and economic sanctions, Trump still went to bat for Jung-un by defending the North Korean leader’s claims of ignorance regarding American Otto Warmbier’s imprisonment and subsequent death.
+President Donald J. Trump and North Korean Supreme Leader Kim Jong-un had what appears to have been an unproductive second summit in Hanoi.
+Despite the two sides parting ways without any type of formal agreement regarding nuclear dismantlement and economic sanctions, Trump still went to bat for Jong-un by defending the North Korean leader’s claims of ignorance regarding American Otto Warmbier’s imprisonment and subsequent death.

-Per Time, a reporter recently asked Trump why he’s maintained his friendly relationship with Kim Jong Un in the wake of Warmbier’s mistreatment.
-Trump’s response made it clear that he doesn’t believe Jong Un was involved.
+Per Time, a reporter recently asked Trump why he’s maintained his friendly relationship with Kim Jong-un in the wake of Warmbier’s mistreatment.
+Trump’s response made it clear that he doesn’t believe Jong-un was involved.

 Otto Warmbier’s family, on the other hand, does not have the same optimistic outlook on the situation.
 Otto received a 15-year hard labor prison sentence after being accused of stealing a single government propaganda banner from a hotel.
 Instead of serving out his term, Warmbier somehow fell into a coma before being returned to the U.S. in critical condition.